 Music From Big Pink

-The homework had been done for months with Dylan, sans drummer, but now Dylan was off at Nashville using Charlie McCoy and others for his post motorcycle accident mellow period, leaving The Band to pour forth their own creative juices in a release.
+The homework had been done for months with Dylan, sans drummer, but now Dylan, after seven months recuperating, was off at Nashville using Charlie McCoy and others for his post motorcycle accident mellow period, leaving The Band to pour forth their own creative juices in a release.
 To achieve this masterpiece, one item of the equation had to be balanced: getting Levon Helm back.
 A lure of sharing a hundred thousand dollars to go to the studio was bitten up to the reel.
-With Albert Grossman managing, and despite the roughness of the demos they signed with Capitol as the Crackers (fortunately not the Honkies, as almost purposed).
+With Albert Grossman managing, and despite the roughness of the demos, they signed with Capitol as the Crackers (fortunately not the Honkies, as almost purposed).
 Warner Brothers of Peter, Paul, and Mary notoriety, missed when president Mo Ostin was unavailable to deal -- he never forgave this misadventure.
-The moved from do-it-yourself types to professionals, after they hooked up with producer John Simon.
-They met trough a common acquaintance, Howard Alk, where at Simon's collaborating on Peter Yarrow's You Are What You Eat; they heard the Band's impromptu celebration of Alk's birthday.
-After recording in two different locations, Music From Big Pink was released in late 1968.
+They moved from do-it-yourself types to professionals, after they hooked up with producer John Simon.
+They met through a common acquaintance, Howard Alk, where at Simon's collaborating on Peter Yarrow's You Are What You Eat; they heard the Band's impromptu celebration of Alk's birthday.
+After recording in two different locations, Music From Big Pink, the historical seminal masterpiece was released in late 1968.

 The (Debut) Album